roeeoz/gptQuest/README.md

 2. Start the app with `start.cmd`.
 This will build the frontend, install backend dependencies, and then start the app.

 3. You can see the local running app at http://127.0.0.1:5000.

+## Deploy the app
+You should have an app services which is configured to pull and has authentication configured az acr login -n roozcontainerregistry docker build . --file WebApp.Dockerfile --tag roozcontainerregistry.azurecr.io/gptquest:latest;
+docker push roozcontainerregistry.azurecr.io/gptquest:latest;

 ### Add an identity provider
 After deployment, you will need to add an identity provider to provide authentication support in your app.
 See [this tutorial](https://learn.microsoft.com/en-us/azure/app-service/scenario-secure-app-authentication-app-service) for more information.